Absio/js-absio-secured-container/README.md

 * [API](#api)

 ## Overview
 We use AES256 [encryption](#encryption) with unique keys for each Absio Secured Container to protect your application's data.
-For offline access and efficiency the Absio Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).

 ### Asynchronous
 * All Absio Secured Container functions return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).